Month-by-Month Indian Pregnancy Diet Chart: Delhi’s Top Dietitians Guide You

 Eating right Month-by-Month Indian Pregnancy Diet Chart keeps your pregnancy healthy and helps your baby grow well.
 Each food you choose builds your baby’s health and your strength for delivery.

-If you want a personalized diet plan for your pregnancy based on your health, weight, and baby’s needs, you can consult me, Avni Kaul – Best Pregnancy Dietician and Nutritionist in Delhi, India.
+If you want a personalized diet plan for your pregnancy based on your health, weight, and baby’s needs, you can consult me, Avni Kaul – Best Pregnancy Dietitian and Nutritionist in Delhi, India.
 I will guide you through every month for a healthy, safe, and happy pregnancy journey.

 Important Disclaimer & Medical Policy

 This content is for informational and educational purposes only.
 It does not constitute medical or dietary advice.
-Please consult Dietician Avni Kaul or a qualified healthcare professional before making any changes to your diet or nutrition plan.
+Please consult Dietitian Avni Kaul or a qualified healthcare professional before making any changes to your diet or nutrition plan.

-Picture of Avni Kaul: Dietician & Nutritionist in Delhi NCR
+Picture of Avni Kaul: Dietitian & Nutritionist in Delhi NCR

-Avni Kaul: Dietician & Nutritionist in Delhi NCR
+Avni Kaul: Dietitian & Nutritionist in Delhi NCR

-About the Author: Dietician Avni Kaul
+About the Author: Dietitian Avni Kaul

 Avni Kaul is a Gold Medalist nutritionist holding a Master's degree in Food and Nutrition from Lady Irwin College, University of Delhi.
 With 12+ years of clinical experience and 15,000+ clients, she is the founder of Nutri Activania — Delhi's leading dietitian practice.
 She specialises in weight management, PCOS, thyroid disorders, diabetes, and pregnancy nutrition.